marioguerriero/obi/README.md

  - `assets` generic assets e.g. images used in the code
  - `client` the CLI for the final user to allow him to submit his jobs to OBI
+ - `Dockerfiles` a collection of Docker images we used to speed-up our components building process
  - `examples` contains example YAML files to showcase how a system administrator can attach a cloud computing platform with an OBI deployment
  - `master` the main component which cares about scheduling and autoscaling